jjbuschhoff/hyped/docs/source/data_aggregators.rst

 .. code-block:: python

-    from hyped.data.flow.aggregators.base import Batch, BaseDataAggregator
+    from hyped.data.flow.aggregators.base import Batch, BaseDataAggregator, IOContext

+    class CustomAggregator(
+        BaseDataAggregator[
+            CustomConfig,
-    class CustomAggregator(BaseDataAggregator[CustomConfig, CustomAggregatorInputRefs, float]):
+            CustomAggregatorInputRefs,
+            CustomAggregatorOutputRefs
+        ]
+    ):

-        def initialize(self, features: Features) -> tuple[float, None]:
+        def initialize(self, io: IOContext) -> tuple[dict[str, float], None]:
-            return self.config.initial_value, None
+            return {"y": self.config.initial_value}, None

+        async def extract(
-        async def extract(self, inputs: Batch, index: list[int], rank: int) -> float: return sum(inputs["x"])
+            self, inputs: Batch, index: list[int], rank: int, io: IOContext ) -> float:
+            return sum(inputs["x"])

+        async def update(
-        async def update(self, val: float, ctx: float, state: None) -> tuple[float, None]: return val + ctx, None
+            self, val: float, ctx: float, state: None, io: IOContext ) -> tuple[dict[str, float], None]:
+            return {"y": val["y"] + ctx}, None

 Here's a breakdown of each method:

 - :code:`initialize`: The :code:`initialize` function is responsible for initializing the aggregator before the aggregation process begins.
-It takes the dataset's features as input and returns an initial value for aggregation and an initial context.
-The initial value represents the starting point for the aggregation process, while the initial context provides any additional state information required during aggregation.
-In some cases, the context might not be applicable, in which case it can be set to :code:`None`.
+It takes the :code:`IOContext` as input and returns an initial value for aggregation and an initial state.
+The initial value represents the starting point for the aggregation process, while the initial state provides any additional information required during aggregation.
+In some cases, the state might not be required, in which case it can be set to :code:`None`.
 - :code:`extract`: The :code:`extract` function extracts information from the input data batch.
 It takes the batch of input data along with any additional parameters required for extraction.
 This function typically operates asynchronously and in parallel, allowing for efficient processing, especially in multi-process setups.
 It should return the extracted information relevant to the aggregation process.
-- :code:`update`: The :code:`update` function is responsible for updating the aggregated value based on the extracted information, taking into account the current aggregated value, newly extracted context values, and the current aggregation state.
+- :code:`update`: The :code:`update` function is responsible for updating the aggregated value, taking into account the current aggregated value, newly extracted context values, and the current aggregation state.
 It's important to note that the executor calls the :code:`update` function in a thread-safe manner, relieving users from implementing locking mechanisms themselves.
 The update function returns the updated aggregated value and state.

 **Best Practices**:

 - **Optimize Extract Function**: Since the extract function runs in parallel and can benefit from parallel processing, it's recommended to handle all possible overhead within this function.
 By optimizing the extract function, you can improve the overall efficiency of the aggregation process.
 - **Keep Update Lightweight**: While the extract function can handle heavier computations efficiently, the update function should focus on lightweight update computations.
 Since the update function is called in a thread-safe manner, heavy computations within this function may impact performance.
 Keeping the update function lightweight ensures faster aggregation updates and maintains overall system performance.

-4. Instantiate and Apply the Custom Aggregator
+1. Instantiate and Apply the Custom Aggregator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instantiate the custom aggregator with optional configuration parameters.
 Use the :code:`call` method to apply the aggregator to input features within the data flow.
 Provide input features as arguments to the :code:`call` method, and retrieve the aggregated output values for further analysis or processing.